 I know you probably traveled to Italy to eat all the delicious Italian food in the restaurants.
 However, almost every time I find some of the best Italian products in the local markets.
 Handmade pasta, locally produced sun-dried tomatoes, olives, fresh mozzarella, and beautiful fresh produce are all delicious.
 YUM!

-There are also some great hideaways in almost every town where you can find a little old Italian woman selling delicious produce and Italian food products.
+There are also some great hideaways in almost every town where you can find a little old Italian nonna selling delicious produce and Italian food products.
 In fact, most towns have a shop dedicated to hand-rolled pasta.
 Look out for it and buy the tasty products, I promise you won’t be disappointed.

-Having a drink at lunch is totally acceptable
+Having a Drink at Lunch is Totally Acceptable

+This is one of those Italy travel tips about food I cannot fail to mention.
 Cannolis originated in Sicily, and are hands down where I’ve found the most delicious ones.
-Anywhere else in Italy Cannolis can be very hit or miss.
+Anywhere else in Italy we have found the cannolis can be very hit or miss.